On computational properties of Cauchy problems generated by accretive operators: Logical aspects of the above results

 Based on the equivalence laid out in Lemma \ref{lem:CCequiv}, any proof that a class of operators satisfies the convergence condition, written in the immediate formal translation

 can be transformed into a proof for satisfying the equivalent statement

 however at the expense of using classical logic as well as countable choice.
-However, this use of countable choice is in essence only applied to a quantifier-free formula and thus an instance of $\mathrm{QF}\text{-}\mathrm{AC}$.
-It is clear that (after equivalently writing ($2$) with a $<$ in the conclusion to make the inner matrix existential) the negative translation of ($2$) is equivalent to its original version by the use of Markov's principle and thus that the negative translation followed by the monotone functional interpretation, applied to ($2$), immediately produces a full modulus (as defined in Definition \ref{def:CCmodFull}) as the suggested finitization of this variant of the convergence condition.
+However, this use of countable choice is in essence only applied to a quantifier-free formula and thus is an instance of $\mathrm{QF}\text{-}\mathrm{AC}$.
+It is clear that (after equivalently writing ($2$) with $<_\mathbb{R}$ used in the conclusion to make the inner matrix existential) the negative translation of ($2$) is equivalent to its original version by the use of Markov's principle and thus that the negative translation followed by the monotone functional interpretation, applied to ($2$), immediately produces a full modulus (as defined in Definition \ref{def:CCmodFull}) as the suggested finitization of this variant of the convergence condition.

-Thus, a priori, through the application of the classical metatheorem given in Theorem \ref{thm:metatheoremAccrOp}, there exist computable (since the proof given in Lemma \ref{lem:CCequiv}, if formalized, uses both classical logic and countable choice but only in the form of $\mathrm{QF}\text{-}\mathrm{AC}$) translations which map any full modulus into a solution of the monotone functional interpretation of the negative translation of ($1$) and vice versa.
-Thus, we have the following: \begin{proposition} There are primitive-recursive (in the sense of G\"odel) translations which transform any full modulus for the convergence condition into a solution of the negative translation followed by the monotone functional interpretation of \emph{($1$)}, and vice versa. \end{proposition} Therefore, the two variants of the convergence condition and the accompanying moduli can be extracted from proofs and used interchangeably without yielding a far increase of complexity beyond the principles used in the proof.
-Thus the bound extraction result discussed in Theorem \ref{thm:metatheoremAccrOp} guarantees the extractability of such moduli even from classical proofs that $A$ satisfies the convergence condition, provided that the proof can be formalized in $\mathcal{V}^\omega+(P1)+(NE)+(J1)+(M1)+(M2)+\Delta$ (which we abbreviate in the following by $\mathcal{C}^\omega$) for suitable $\Delta$ or any extension/fragment thereof pertaining to the bound extraction theorems.
+Thus, a priori, through the application of the classical metatheorem given in Theorem \ref{thm:metatheoremAccrOp}, we have the following: \begin{proposition} There are primitive-recursive (in the sense of G\"odel) translations which transform any full modulus for the convergence condition into a solution of the negative translation followed by the monotone functional interpretation of \emph{($1$)}, and vice versa. \end{proposition} Therefore, the two variants of the convergence condition and the accompanying moduli can be extracted from proofs and used interchangeably without yielding a far increase of complexity beyond the principles used in the proof.
+Thus the bound extraction result discussed in Theorem \ref{thm:metatheoremAccrOp} guarantees the extractability of such moduli even from classical proofs that $A$ satisfies the convergence condition, provided that the proof can be formalized in $\mathcal{V}^\omega+(P1)+(P2)+(NE)+(J1)+(M1)+(M2)+\Delta$ (which we abbreviate in the following by $\mathcal{C}^\omega$) for suitable $\Delta$ or any extension/fragment thereof pertaining to the bound extraction theorems.
 Even further, as already hinted on in Remark \ref{rem:strictSNEremark}, this extraction is already possible from suitable proofs of the much weaker requirement

 In that way, a formalized version of the argument in Remark \ref{rem:strictSNEremark} in fact shows the following: \begin{proposition} If $\mathcal{C}^\omega$ (or any suitable extension or fragment thereof) proves that $A$ satisfies